 The Attendance Service supports schools and students to manage and improve attendance.

-Attendance Services responds to any student who is Non-Enrolled) and the a student (referred by the school) who is unjustified absent.
+Attendance Services responds to any student who is Non-Enrolled) and the student, (referred by the school) who is unjustified absent.

 ACES aims to support Auckland City schools by: